Cincinnati Northern Kentucky Cincinatti non-profit management NKU masters public administration

 The tuition structure at NKU is based on a flat tuition rate per semester hour.
 You will be charged for each credit hour you take; there is no cap.
-The good news is that the tuition rates for graduate students is the only price you will have to pay - there are no additional fees except for parking.
+There are no additional fees except for parking.
 View tuition rates on the Bursars' site.

 Is financial aid available for graduate study?

 Yes.
 NKU participates in a variety of financial aid programs that are designed to assist students in meeting educational expenses.
 The Office of Student Financial Assistance is responsible for administering and coordinating the assistance programs.
 For additional information, call (859) 572-5143(859) 572-5143.
 Students classified who are enrolled in classes but have not been admitted into a degree program (e.g. those in certificate programs or classified as non-degree) are not eligible for financial aid or veterans benefits.
 You are eligible for the metropolitan tuition rate.
 You will be required to submit a new application if you decide to pursue a degree rather than remain unclassified.